 - 6 Using Source GT.17, describe the terrain of the region surrounding Mount Kilimanjaro.
 Do you think Source GT.17 is more useful for this task than Source GT.18? - 7 Describe the differences between the population pyramids in Sources GT.23 and GT.24.
-What do these differences reveal about the populations at these two times?
+What do these differences reveal about the populations in these two countries?